aws-samples/eks-efa-examples/README.md

     protocol: FI_PROTO_RXD
 ```

-##

-If the command get outputs unexpected, try to reinstall EFA drivers in node (instance), this installation is already included in bootstramp in the nodegroup template used above:
+If the command get outputs unexpected, try to reinstall EFA drivers in EC2 node, this installation is already included in bootstramp in the nodegroup template used above:

 ```
 #! /bin/bash